circle-sphere/circle-sphere/README.md

 ### :wave: Hi, I'm corporate data scientist.

-I'm working at NICE Information Service Co., Ltd to analyze corp data.
+I'm working at NICE Information Service Co., Ltd and analyzing corp data.
 To be specific, I make corp Credit Rating System(CRS) and consult major banks about it.

 I'm majoring in **Statistics** and Consumer Science in SungKyunKwan University(SKKU) in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.